TycaPM/Webapp-Dev/README.md

 | Student ID    | 921995422         |
 | Student Email | cmoore14@sfsu.edu |

+#Link to web app
+localhost:3000

 # Build/Run Instructions

 ## Build Instructions
-1. steps here
-2. steps here
+1. CD into your application folder
+2. Configure your .env file to have accurate info
+3. Run "npm run builddb" - to create the database

 ## Run Instructions
-1. steps here
-2. steps here
+1. Run "npm start"
+2. Go to the url "localhost:3000"